com-480-data-visualization/com-480-project-lcelo/README.md

   - **pre-processing** This folder contains the jupyter notebook and text for Milestone1.
   - **website** In this folder you will find all the code related to the website. *index.html* is the html of the website.
 There are also 6 sub folders:
     - assets: contains the code from the framework we used for the website design
-    - bubble_cloud: old folder form a visualization we decided not to include
+    - bubble_cloud: old folder form a vizualization we decided not to include
-    - data: the actual data used for the visualization, generate from *data_cleaning*
+    - data: the actual data used for the vizualization, generate from *data_cleaning*
     - lib: the code for the libraries we used, Jquery, D3 and TopoJson.
-    - scripts: the code we wrote for our visualizations, this includes:
+    - scripts: the code we wrote for our vizualizations, this includes:
       - *map.js* for the Switerland Map
       - *marimekko.js* for the hospital data with canton selection
       - *bar_chart.js* for the hospital data with overview of all cantons